 Florida has a ton of towns with 50,000–200,000 residents, and these mid-sized towns span the entire cost of living spectrum.
 Generally, suburbs of an expensive city like Miami or Fort Lauderdale will also be expensive, sometimes even more expensive than the city itself.
 Northern and inland towns (like Gainesville or Lakeland) are typically cheaper, while coastal ones are pricier (everyone loves the beach, right?).

 There are a couple types of small towns in Florida, and they’re very different.
 First, you have central and northern rural areas that are similar to small towns you’d find in Georgia or Alabama, with a low cost of living and modest orthodontic costs.
-Then, there are the luxury beach communities that make up some of Florida’s most expensive places to live (like the Florida Keys).
-Neither offers a variety of Invisalign provider options, but they pose dramatically different expenses, often including Invisalign.
-You might find some of the state’s lowest prices in inland small towns and some of the highest along sun-soaked beaches.
-With either, though, you may need to travel.
+Then, you’ve got the luxury beach communities that make up some of Florida’s most expensive places to live, like the Florida Keys.

 When you have numerous dentists and orthodontists in an area, they each need to find ways to stay ahead of the competition and attract new customers.
 Many times, this means lower prices and special offers or sales.
 So, if there’s a high concentration of Invisalign providers in your area, it can mean lower prices, giving you the ability to “shop around.”

 Cities like Miami and Tampa have numerous Invisalign providers who need to compete for your business, which means they’re more prone to price drops and discounts.
 If you live in a city, keep your eye out for sales and make sure to compare prices before purchasing treatment.
-A dentist or orthodontist in a small town might be the only option for miles, so they’re less likely to cut prices or run promotions.
+A dentist or orthodontist in a small town might be the only option for miles, so they don’t have the same incentive to cut prices or run promotions.
 This doesn’t mean they never do, it’s just less common.

 Dentist or Orthodontist Experience